Blog

 Why This Matters for Product Development

 Having payment processing in place removes a blocker.
-When APO Recruit is ready to launch, we don't need to scramble to set up e-commerce.
-When a federal agency wants to pilot APO Course Roads, we can invoice immediately.
+When APO Proposer is ready to launch, we don't need to scramble to set up e-commerce.
+When a customer wants to buy a self-hosted license, we can invoice immediately.

 Financial infrastructure built ahead of need means faster response when opportunities arise.